EBIO5460Fall2025/class-materials/10_2_sampling_distribution.md

 only infer it or hope to get closer.
 However, in a simulation, we can know reality because we program it in, so simulation is very useful for gaining better intuition about the concept of the sampling distribution.
 So let’s explore the sampling distribution by simulation.
-We will consider two cases, estimating the prevalence of a pathogen in a population (below), and an hypothesis test for the slope in simple linear regression (see the next installment: `lm_ssq_inference.md`).
+We’ll consider two cases, estimating the prevalence of a pathogen in a population (below), and an hypothesis test for the slope in simple linear regression (see the next installment: `lm_ssq_inference.md`).

 ### Pathogen prevalence in a population